epogrebnyak/haskell-intro/README.md

 - [Don't read the monad tutorials](http://dev.stephendiehl.com/hask/#eightfold-path-to-monad-satori)
 - [Effectful Haskell: IO, Monads, Functors](https://slpopejoy.github.io/posts/Effectful01.html#fn1) - a monadic tutorial that 'clicks'.
 - [Эффекты в Haskell](https://ruhaskell.org/posts/theory/2018/01/18/effects-haskell.html) - in Russian, I like the monad classification and a table at the end of an article.
+- [Thinking with types](https://thinkingwithtypes.com/) by is Sandy Maguire - first chapters are free and are good intro to types in general, before going int dependent types later in the book.
+Has code repo by the author [here](https://github.com/isovector/thinking-with-types).

 ![](image/rails.png)